ovh/docs/pages/web_cloud/web_hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 In the new window, insert the command `CHMOD 705 /` and then click `Send`{.action} to execute the command.
 In confirmation, the message `200 Permissions changed on /` should appear in the box below.

-To check that the reopening is effective, log in to your website from a web browser.
+To check that the reopening is effective, open your website in a web browser.

 ![hosting](images/site-chmod-705-command.png){.thumbnail}

 > [!warning]
 >
-> - This command does not work in SFTP.
+> - This command does not work over SFTP.
 To do this, use an FTP connection.
-> - As a reminder, make sure to test the display after 3 hours maximum.
-Our robots spend every 3 hours checking for status changes.
-Depending on when you do this, your website may be able to revert to a faster or slower display.
+> - Our robots check every 3 hours for status changes; it is therefore not unusual that the unlocking does not come into effect immediately.
-> - If the 3 hour period has passed and your website is still not online, please contact OVHcloud support.
+> - If the 3 hour period has passed and your website is still not displayed online, please contact OVHcloud support.
 >

 ## Go further <a name="go-further"></a>